signalfx/signalfx-agent/docs/monitors/collectd-spark.md

 ## Overview

-Collects metrics about a Spark cluster using the [collectd Spark Python plugin](https://github.com/signalfx/collectd-spark).
+This integration collects metrics about a Spark cluster using the [collectd Spark Python plugin](https://github.com/signalfx/collectd-spark).
 That plugin collects metrics from Spark cluster and instances by hitting endpoints specified in Spark's [Monitoring and Instrumentation documentation](https://spark.apache.org/docs/latest/monitoring.html) under `REST API` and `Metrics`.

-We currently only support cluster modes Standalone, Mesos, and Hadoop Yarn via HTTP endpoints.
+We currently support the following cluster modes only through HTTP endpoints:
+- Standalone
+- Mesos
+- Hadoop Yarn

-You have to specify distinct monitor configurations and discovery rules for master and worker processes.
+You must specify distinct monitor configurations and discovery rules for master and worker processes.
 For the master configuration, set `isMaster` to true.

 When running Spark on Apache Hadoop / Yarn, this integration is only capable of reporting application metrics from the master node.
-Please use the collectd/hadoop monitor to report on the health of the cluster.
+Use the collectd/hadoop monitor to report on the health of the cluster.

 <!--- SETUP --->